Guard Your Heart

 LinkedIn

-A year into the pandemic, we’re reminded of how important it is to guard your heart.
+All the turmoil of the pandemic reminded us of how important it is to guard our heart.

 Here we mean our metaphysical heart, our sacred center.
-Parker Palmer said it beautifully:
+Author and educator Parker Palmer said it beautifully:

 “I’m using the word ‘heart’ as they did in ancient times, when it didn’t merely mean the emotions, as it tends to mean today.
 It meant that center in the human self where everything comes together—where will and intellect and values and feeling and intuition and vision all converge.
 It meant the source of one’s integrity.”

 So many of us these days have suffered anxieties, losses, hardship, or tragedies.
 All added on a baseline of busyness and burnout.
 With frazzled days and heavy loads.
-Negative self-talk.
+With negative self-talk judging harshly.
 With fear and uncertainty.

 This year, our hearts have taken a beating.